Generating a Server (OS + Application) SBOM

 If the whole server is delivered as a single container image, you can scan that image with --target to capture the OS and application layers together.

 The official submission is the merged single BOM, but the per-layer SBOMs show at a glance which layer is missing or vulnerable, so they are useful for your own review and for responding to rejections.
 Keep them.
-The merged BOM unions each layer’s dependency graph (so it keeps transitive-dependency information) and records each component’s source layer, so you can still filter by layer.

 Verify before submitting

 Check that components carry real purls in both the per-layer SBOMs and the merged one.
-The total component count and the PURL-bearing count should be close.
+For the verification commands and the full check, follow the Validation Checklist.

 Learn more